braendma/FinSight-AI/README.md

 FinSight‑AI is an advanced **Python‑based financial analysis toolkit** that combines **AI‑driven sentiment analysis**, **fundamental data evaluation**, and **analyst recommendation trends** to generate **clear buy/hold/sell investment signals**.

 Built for **traders, investors, and quantitative analysts**, it leverages **real‑time market news**, **key financial ratios**, and **analyst sentiment** to deliver actionable market intelligence.
+This codebase has been **reviewed and optimized with AI assistance** to ensure **clarity, maintainability, and complete transparency** — making it easier for anyone to understand, modify, and extend.

 ---